-Students majoring in International Studies are required to have a minimum of one quarter of education abroad in the area of the world in which they are concentrating and a country in which their second language is spoken.
-Study abroad is designed in consultation with the academic advisor and planned as an integral part of the program.
+Students majoring in International Studies are required to have a minimum of one quarter of education abroad in the area of the world in which they are concentrating and where their language of study is spoken.
 The primary goals of education abroad are to increase language competency and to gain exposure to the culture of the world region on which the student is concentrating.
 It is strongly recommended that students study abroad after completing the equivalent of at least two years of language study.
-Programs which offer the maximum opportunity to function independently and solve problems in the host culture are preferred.
+Before going abroad, students must complete a Foreign Study checklist in consultation with the BAIS coordinator and the Office of Education Abroad.